chimechallenge/chime-utils/README.md

 ### ⚡ All DASR data in one go

 You can generate all CHiME-8 DASR data in one go with: <br>
-`chime-utils dgen dasr ./download /path/to/mixer6_root ./chime8_dasr --part train,dev`
+`chime-utils dgen dasr ./download /path/to/mixer6_root ./chime8_dasr --part train,dev` <br>
+If unsure you can always use some `--help`.

 This script will download CHiME-6, DiPCo and NOTSOFAR1 automatically in `./download` <br>
 Ensure you have at least 1TB of space there.
 You can remove the `.tar.gz` after the full data preparation to save some space later.